CORONAVIRUS 2019 (COVID-19)

 We may allow third party advertising companies to serve ads when you access or use our Services.
-These companies use non-personally identifiable information regarding your access and use of our Services and other websites, such as the user IP address, pages viewed, date and time of your visit, and number of times you have viewed an ad (but not your name, address, or other personal information), to serve ads to you on our Services and other websites that may be of interest to you.
+These companies use non-personally identifiable information regarding your access and use of our Services and other websites, such as pages viewed, date and time of your visit, and number of times you have viewed an ad (but not your name, address, or other personal information), to serve ads to you on our Services and other websites that may be of interest to you.
 In the course of serving advertisements to our Services, our third party advertiser may place or recognize a unique cookie on your browser.
-In addition, we may use clear GIFs or pixel tags to help manage our online advertising.
-These clear GIFs enable our ad serving company to recognize a browser’s cookie when a browser visits our Services.
-This allows us to learn which banner ads bring users to our Services.
+In addition, we or other third party advertiser, may use web beacons to help manage our online advertising.
+This allows us or a third party advertiser to learn which banner ads bring users to our Services.

 We may ask for information about your location and medical needs to assist with finding a physician, and may collect and pass on information (which may include, where relevant, health information such as your patient history) to assist you in scheduling appointments, pre-registering for procedures, and registering for classes.